SAT / ACT Prep Online Guides and Tips

 What's a Good Score for the National Merit Scholarship?

-The exact PSAT score for National Merit consideration varies from year to year and by state, but it's always the top 1% of students (about 16,000 juniors) who qualify as Semifinalists.
-Around 15,000 students in this group then move on to become National Merit Finalists, and about 7,000 of these students eventually win scholarship money.
+The exact PSAT/NMSQT score for National Merit consideration varies from year to year and by state, but it's always the top 1% of students (about 16,000 juniors) who qualify as Semifinalists.
+Around 15,000 students in this group then move on to become National Merit Finalists, and about 7,500 of these students eventually win scholarship money.

 To be named a Semifinalist, you need to score in the top 1% of your state—not the whole country.
 So what scores do you need to qualify?

-To answer this question, you must first understand how the PSAT is scored.
+To answer this question, you must first understand how the PSAT/NMSQT is scored.

-The PSAT is scored on a scale of 320-1520.
-In addition to that composite score, your score report will tell you your individual test scores for the Math, Reading, and Writing and Language sections.
-These scores fall between 8 and 38.
+The PSAT/NMSQT is scored on a scale of 320-1520.
+In addition to that composite score, your score report will tell you your individual test scores for the two sections: Math and Reading and Writing.
+These scores fall between 160 and 760.
 For National Merit eligibility, these section test scores are the most important score types.

-The National Merit Scholarship Corporation adds each section test score together and then multiplies that sum by 2 to create a National Merit Selection Index Score.
+The National Merit Scholarship Corporation adds each section test score together, multiplies that sum by 2, and then divides by 10 to create a National Merit Selection Index Score, which will range from 48 to 228.
 The resulting Selection Index score determines your National Merit eligibility.

-For example, let's say you got a 31 on Math, a 32 on Reading, and a 30 on Writing and Language.
-The sum of these scores comes out to 93.
-You would then multiply this by 2 to get your Selection Index Score: 186.
+For example, let's say you got a 530 on Math and a 500 on Reading and Writing.
+The sum of these scores comes out to 1030.
+You would then multiply this by 2 and divide the result by 10 to get your Selection Index Score: 206.

 In equation form, it looks like this: